BavaDharaniBR/Customer-LTV-Prediction/README.md

 - Deploy the model as a web application for real-time customer analytics.

 **Author**
-Project Title: Customer Segmentation and Customer Lifetime Value (LTV) Prediction using RFM Analysis and Machine Learning
+Project Title: E-Commerce and Cistomer Lifecycle and Value (LTV) Prediction using RFM Analysis and Machine Learning

-Developed as part of the Summer Internship Project (2026).
+Developed as part of the Summer Internship Project (2026)- IDEAS – Institute of Data Engineering, Analytics and Science Foundation, ISI Kolkata